SaiKondamu/PortfolioSite/README.md

 - [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm)
 - [Salesforce CLI Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference.htm)

+## How to create a scratch org?
+- You can create a scratch org from vscode by assigning it the package-scratch-def file.
 ## SFDX Commands

 - To give a list of orgs your vscode is connected with - [sf org list]